 Read the instruction guide to complete your application forms

-- Filling the form electronically is easier and reduces the risk of errors that can slow down the application process.
+- Filling out the form on a computer is easier than filling it out by hand.
+It reduces the risk of mistakes that can slow down the application process.

-- Trouble downloading?
-Right-click on the link and select ‘Save Target As…’
+- Having trouble downloading the form?
+Right-click the link and select “Save Target As…”

-Complete, validate, print, sign and date your application forms
+Fill out, validate, print, sign and date your application forms.

-- Click on the “Validate” button at the top or bottom of the form.
+- Click the “Validate” button at the top or bottom of the form.

-Note: Validating the form before printing ensures you have answered all the questions and will avoid delays in processing your application.
+Note: Validating the form before printing makes sure that you have answered all the questions.
+This will help you to avoid delays in processing your application.

 - A last page with barcodes and a signature line will automatically be created.